MIT offers a Blue Cross Blue Shield (BCBS) High Deductible Health Plan (HDHP).

 To estimate prescription costs, visit Express Scripts and look for "Price a Medication" under Prescriptions.

 You may need to pay co-insurance

 Once you reach your deductible, you then pay 10% of the cost of the non-preventive service (in-network); this percentage is called “co-insurance."
 You will also pay copays for preventive and non-preventive prescriptions.
-Please note that if you choose to have your medical services at MIT Medical, you will not have any co-insurance.
+Please note that if you choose to have your medical services at MIT Health, you will not have any co-insurance.

 There is an out-of-pocket maximum